flyashi/diyabetes/docs/about.md

 ## History

-I'm a computer engineer by day, and these decide have helped me personally and hopefully they'll be useful to others as well.
+I'm a computer engineer by day, and these devices have helped me personally and hopefully they'll be useful to others as well.

 ## Availability